Julia-Wagner/PyChef/README.md

 ### **Delete Recipe**

 A recipe can also be deleted by the user who created it.
 If this option is chosen, all ingredients and the recipe itself are deleted.
+To prevent unwanted deletion, the user is asked to confirm the selection before the recipe is deleted.

 ![Delete Recipe](docs/screenshots/delete_recipe.gif)